Mayfly277/mayfly277.github.io/_posts/2022-07-20-GOADv2-pwning-part5.md

 ![pnightmare_before.png](/assets/blog/GOAD/pnightmare_before.png)

 - Try on Braavos
-  - Braavos is an uptodate windows server 2016, the exploit not work (same error if you try on the north domain on castelblack server)
+  - Braavos is an up-to-date windows server 2016, the exploit will not work (same error if you try on the north domain on castelblack server)

 ![printnightmare_error.png](/assets/blog/GOAD/printnightmare_error.png)